LabourList: History

 Draper commissioned Tangent, who had built the Labour Party's website, to build the LabourList website software in late 2008, prior to the website's launch on 10 January 2009.
 The official launch at Labour HQ was attended by Peter Mandelson, Douglas Alexander, Tom Watson and the Labour general-secretary Ray Collins.
+In April The Daily Telegraph reported that Draper had been discussing plans to set up another blog to post false rumours about the private lives of senior Conservative Party members.

 In its first few months, much external commentary about LabourList was couched in the context of the site's problematic and controversial start, leading to the resignation of Draper, who had founded it as well as being the first editor.
 Writing on the publication of the Total Politics Top 100 Political Blogs, Conservative Party blogger Iain Dale wrote: "Perhaps the biggest achievement goes to LabourList and Alastair Campbell, who both enter the top twenty after only seven months of blogging activity.
 For LabourList to appear anywhere at all following its disastrous start under the leadership of Derek Draper is a minor miracle in itself.
 But its new editor Alex Smith has established it as a serious left of centre forum in a very short time".

 In June 2009, LabourList became the British affiliate to American liberal news website The Huffington Post.

 LabourList's coverage of an abortive coup against Gordon Brown in early 2010 drew more praise as the site cemented its reputation as a news source and a reliable barometer for the Labour Party grassroots.
 The academic Charlie Beckett wrote that LabourList has "recovered both credibility and relevance ...
 I suspect it will be at least as important as ConservativeHome in understanding Party mood and machinations in the future".

 In 2010, LabourList hosted its first offline events including campaign events to coincide with the TV Leaders' Debates that were taking place during the 2010 General Election.

 Editorial developments to the site under Mark Ferguson's editorship include monthly polls of its readership on the "State of the Party" and "Ed's Inbox", a daily aggregation of blogposts from across the blogosphere.

 In 2018, a not-for-profit co-operative called Political Pixel started supporting the operation of LabourList, alongside the left-wing blogs Left Foot Forward and Political Scrapbook.

 On 4 February 2019, a redesigned website was introduced, stylistically simpler with the intention that it would work better on mobile phones.
 At the same time, the capability for readers to write comments was removed because "too often the exchanges below-the-line became unpleasant and unconstructive".
 The site planned instead to engage with readers through surveys, noting that a previous survey showed that responders were "largely pro-Corbyn, pro-EU".